juliuslipp/create-sveltek-app/README.md

 - Interactive prompts for customizing your app: tailor-make your creation to suit your vision!

 ## Credits
-`create-kit-app` was inspired by `create-t3-app` and builds upon some of its code.
+`create-sveltek-app` was inspired by `create-t3-app` and builds upon some of its code.
 A big thanks to the open-source community!

-Stay tuned for further enhancements and happy coding with `create-kit-app`!
+Stay tuned for further enhancements and happy coding with `create-sveltek-app`!